apheliagames/Entitas-Networking-and-Database-Example/README.md

 2. Uncheck the ClientTest scene and check the TestServer scene and run it
 3. Click on the button "(h) Host <IP-adress:Port"> on the bottom of the Multiplayer Menu Screen -> this starts the game server
 4. Start your Client build and connect...
-5. For Database functionality you have to have a running MongoDB server on Port 3001, so if you don't, just uncheck the MongoDB Controller in the TestServer scene and remove the DatabaseSystem from the GameFeature.
-If your MongoDB server is running on a different port, just edit the port in the MongoDBController
+5. For Database functionality you need a running MongoDB server on Port 27017 (standard MongoDB port), If your MongoDB server is running on a different port or IP, just setup in the MongoDBController
+6. Check the Save Database flag of GameController in the TestServer scene

 To explain how it works: